younggon2/Research-Foundation-Retina/README.md

 ![alt text](image.png)

-Please contact  **balinda@snu.ac.kr** or **boajang97@gmail.com** if you have questions.
+Please contact  **balinda@snu.ac.kr** or **boajang97@gmail.com** if you have any questions.

 Main repository: https://github.com/Jang-Boa/Research-Foundation-Retina

-*The repository is currently empty.
-All codes will be uploaded after publication.*
-** All the update of this repository will be shown up in [Main repository](https://github.com/Jang-Boa/Research-Foundation-Retina) first.
+_*The repository is currently empty.
+All codes will be uploaded after publication.* All the update of this repository will be shown up in [Main repository](https://github.com/Jang-Boa/Research-Foundation-Retina) first.

 ### Key Features
 - Fundus and ImageNet+Fundus is pre-trained on 0.1 million retinal images with super-vised learning.